-Since the inception of women’s undergarments, from corsets to girdles and even to the modern bra, the goals have been simple.
-Cover and reduce.
+Since the inception of women’s undergarments, from corsets to girdles and even the modern bra, the goals have been simple.
+Cover, bind and reduce.
 While coverage continues to be an important and deciding factor for many women when purchasing a bra, it’s the second goal we take issue with.
 Reduce.
 Reduce what is seen, and minimize the “problem areas.”
 In other words take up as little space as possible and look “pretty” while doing it.

 It all started with the corset and has trickled down to what we now call shapewear.
 The earliest form of shapewear can be traced all the way back to ancient Greece.
 Yes ladies, we’ve been fighting this battle for much longer than you might have realized.
 For centuries women have been squeezing their naturally beautiful bodies into tiny constricting pieces of fabric and boning to achieve an ideal shape thrust upon them by the ideals of their societies (i.e. what they were told men found attractive).